Neekoh1310/School_District_Analysis/README.md

 - The winner of the election was:
     - Diana DeGette who received 73.8% of the vote with a vote total of 272,892.

- ## Challenge Overview

- In addition to determining the winner of the election, the Colorado Board of Elections are also interested in determining the following:

- 1. The voter turnout for each county.
- 2. The percentage of votes from each county out of the total count.
- 3. The county with the highest turnout.

-## Resources
-- Data Source: election_results.csv
-- Software: Python 3.6.1, Visual Studio Code, 1.38.1

- ## Challenge Summary
- The analysis of the election show that:
- - There were "396,711" votes cast in the election.
- - The votes were counted from these three counties:
-    - Jefferson County
-    - Denver County
-    - Arapahoe County
-- The county vote results were:
-    - Jefferson County cast 10.5% of the votes with a vote total of 38,855.
-    - Denver County cast 82.8% of the votes with a vote total of 306,055.
-    - Arapahoe County cast 6.7% of the votes with a vote total of 24,801.
-- The county with the highest turnout was:
-    - Denver County which cast 82.8% of the votes with a vote total of 306,055.